RodneyShag/LeetCode_solutions/Solutions/Find Median from Data Stream.md

 1. Divide problem into 3 subproblems.
 Here are the groupings:
     1. __Numbers < 0__: You have 2 options:
 		    1. Use 2-heap solution (that we coded in original solution), or
-        1. Use 1 bucket
+	    	1. Use 1 array, which represents 1 bucket
     1. __0 <= Numbers <= 100__: Use 100 buckets using an array of size 100
     1. __100 < Numbers__: You have 2 options:
 	    	1. Use 2-heap solution (that we coded in original solution), or
-        1. Use 1 bucket
+		    1. Use 1 array, which represents 1 bucket
 1. For each number we get in the stream, insert it into 1 of the 3 groupings, keeping track of the count of numbers in each of these 3 groupings
 1. To find the median, see which grouping the median must fall into and find it there.

-For __Numbers < 0__ and __100 < Numbers__, using 2 buckets is the more practical solution since it is very unlikely the median will fall into either bucket.
+For __Numbers < 0__ and __100 < Numbers__, using 2 arrays/buckets is the more practical solution since it is very unlikely the median will fall into either bucket/array.
 This makes findMedian() O(1) in average case, but O(n) in worst case.

 If you use 2 heaps instead, you will get findMedian() of O(1) average case, O(log n) worst case.